globalshift.co.uk - copyright © 2009 to 2025; All rights reserved.

 In 1984 the country's name was changed to Burkina Faso by a Marxist government who were overthrown in another coup in 1987.
 Burkina Faso remains one of the world’s least developed countries and instability continues.

-Burkina Faso is underlain by a shallow basement of metasediments and metavolcanics.
-As such it has no identified oil or gas resources and Globalshift believes it is unlikely to achieve any production in the future.
+Due to a lack of sedimentary cover, the country has no identified oil or gas resources and Globalshift believes it is unlikely to achieve any production in the future.
+Burkina Faso has no history of drilling and production.

 BURKINA FASO